 - hair loss

-- severe acne
+- very bad acne

-- heart attack or stroke
+- a heart attack or a stroke

-- liver or kidney tumours
+- liver or kidney conditions

-- high blood pressure
+- high blood pressure (hypertension)

 - blood clots

 - body swelling caused by fluid retention or oedema

 - high cholesterol

-- aggressive behaviour
+- aggressive behaviour or mood swings

-- manic behaviour
+- paranoia or manic behaviour

 - hallucinations and delusions